 tubes that use air (instead of metal springs) as your shock absorbers.
 The result?
 A smooth ride

-and the ability to raise and lower your Civic on command!
+and the ability to raise and lower your ride on command!
 These awesome features do come at a price though;

 air suspension kits are generally the most expensive suspension systems you can purchase.

 your car from bouncing up and down).
 It is not recommended to use

 stock shocks with aftermarket springs.
 Your stock shocks will

 blow or wear out very fast because they cannot dampen the

 stronger aftermarket springs very well.
 If you have stock

 springs, aftermarket shocks will offer a tighter, less "bouncy"

 ride.
 Struts are basically the same as shocks except they